 A growing Chinese economy has seen wages rising, along with an increased consumerist mentality.
 But youthful desires for acquiring things don't match up with the requisite credit profile needed to qualify for a loan.
 Enter payday lenders like Qudian, which, when it went public, was lending an average $136 in cash loans and typically seeing them paid back in two months.

 However, last December the Chinese government issued new regulations on such activities, and the impact was swift.
 Qudian says the number of transactions fell 8% in the first quarter while the number of borrowers tumbled over 13%.
 Credit drawdowns plunged 44%.

 Although Qudian says it "proactively and swiftly de-risked from an industrywide credit downturn" that resulted from the new regulations, the damage has been done.
 The stock is down 83% from the highs it hit right after its IPO, and there seems little chance it will recover anytime in the future, near or otherwise.

 Find out why Facebook is one of the 10 best stocks to buy now

 Motley Fool co-founders Tom and David Gardner have spent more than a decade beating the market.
 (In fact, the newsletter they run, Motley Fool Stock Advisor, has tripled the market!*)

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Teresa Kersten is an employee of LinkedIn and is a member of The Motley Fool's board of directors.
-LinkedIn is owned by Microsoft.
-Chuck Saletta owns shares of Microsoft.
-The Motley Fool owns shares of and recommends Amazon and Tesla.
+Rich Duprey has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Amazon and Facebook.
+The Motley Fool recommends Lowe's.
 The Motley Fool has a disclosure policy.